 New Jersey statutes contain no provision to expunge reports classified as substantiated or not substantiated.
 It is only classifications of unfounded that can be expunged.
 For that reason, if a report against you has been classified either as substantiated or not substantiated, a record of that classification remains permanently unless it is successfully appealed.
 The notice of appeal must be filed within forty-five days of final agency action.
 Do not wait, of course, for the forty-fifth day.
 Preparing and filing the appeal takes time!

 Expungement of unfounded records is actually required.
 The statute that requires it is N.J.S.
 9:6-8.40a.
 N.J.S.
 9:6-8.40a requires CPP to administratively expunge those records.
+Further, and unlike expungement of records relating to criminal arrests and convictions, expunged CPP records are physically destroyed.
+Upon completion of the process, no trace of the event remains.
+This process is explained in detail on a page of the CPP web site.

 CPP has promultated regulations that implement N.J.S.
 9:6-8.40a.
 Those regulations are codified in the New Jersey Administrative Code at N.J.A.C.
 10:129-8.2.
 Under N.J.A.C.
 10:129-8.2, unfounded entries will be routinely expunged only for findings made after April 6, 1997.
 There is a three-year waiting period.
 Expungements of entries made on and before April 6, 1997, must be specifically requested.
 N.J.A.C.
 10:129-8.2 specifies how those requests are to be made.